- ABOUT US

 Horticulture majors study the ways that plants improve our everyday lives.
 Plants play many roles in human environments.
 In addition to beautifying indoor and outdoor areas, they control erosion, reduce energy and water consumption, and revegetate and restore destroyed landscapes.

-Environmental horticulture and urban forestry graduates are working as florists, pest control advisers, nursery managers, landscape designers, arborists, plant breeders and custom plant propagators.
+Environmental horticulture and urban forestry graduates are working as nursery managers, landscape contractors, arborists, plant breeders, pest control advisers, custom plant propagators and restoration specialists.

 As an environmental horticulture and urban forestry major, you have many field study options.
-You can specialize in urban forestry, floriculture/nursery, landscape management/turf or plant biodiversity and restoration.
+You can specialize in urban landscape management, floriculture/nursery, or plant biodiversity and restoration.
 Depending on your specialization, you'll receive training in landscape design and managing urban outdoor spaces, greenhouse cultivation or replanting damaged landscapes.
-In addition to excellent teaching facilities, UC Davis boasts an herbarium, a computer laboratory, computer-controlled greenhouses, and an outdoor nursery and access to nearby restoration projects.
+In addition to excellent teaching facilities, UC Davis boasts an arboretum, computer-controlled greenhouses, an outdoor nursery and access to nearby restoration projects.